Wishardry/wishardry.github.io/_posts/2025-08-02-a-river-not-a-wall.md

 layout: post
 title: "A River, Not A Wall"
 date: 2025-08-02
-categories: tutorials conceptual-understandings yap framework theory
+categories: tutorials conceptual-understandings yap framework theory llm
 ---

 Note: This is the first of a series of three posts detailing my thought process.
 Made with the assistance of Claude - this was a speedrun.
 I promise a rewrite for the better (unless you think otherwise...).